Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ## Data Format and Adaptation
 ### Overview

 The key is to ensure consistencies between the data and information to allow efficient cross-referencing, retrieval and usage.
 The ASDF file will serve a s main container.
 There should be one ASDF file per event or chunk of continuous data.
-Grid information should not be included in the ASDF file but rather be stored in specific
+Grid information should not be included in the ASDF file but rather be stored in a separate file

 In this section we will cover a series of data types some are to be included as part of the ASDF file some provided as additional files: